 Meinong perhaps could have replied to this objection that the object called “the round square” has the properties of being round and being square, but not the property of being not round, and thus the round square does not infringe the law of contradiction (but only the geometrical law that everything that is square is not round).
 Such a reply, however, would have been a bit beside the point, since it is clear that, according to the principles of MOTo, there is an object that is both round and not round (and evidently the object that Russell had in mind was of this sort).
 Indeed, Meinong did not deny that the round square infringes the law of contradiction.
 Instead, he replied to Russell’s first objection that the law of contradiction holds for existent objects only.
 Objects that are both round and not round, however, are necessarily nonexistent.

-Russell accepted this reply but forged a second objection that could not be dismissed in the same vein: Since it is a principle of MOTo that to every set of properties there is a corresponding object and since existence is treated as a property within MOTo, there must be an object that has exactly the following three properties: being golden, being a mountain, and being existent.
+Russell accepted this reply but forged a second objection that could not be dismissed in the same vein.
+Russell argues that since it is a principle of MOTo that to every set of properties there is a corresponding object and since existence is treated as a property within MOTo, there must be an object that has exactly the following three properties: being golden, being a mountain, and being existent.
 If “G” stands for “is golden”, “M” stands for “is a mountain” and “E!” stands for “is existent”, this object is denoted by “ιx∀F(Fx ≡ F = G ∨ F = M ∨ F = E!)”.
 Thus, it follows from the principles of MOTo that there is an existent object that is golden and a mountain.
 But it is an empirical fact that no golden mountain exists.
 Given the (apparently trivial) assumption that “b is existent” is equivalent with “b exists”, this is a contradiction.

 A further paradox seems to arise from the incompleteness of many Meinongian objects: